Oblivionburn/OP_Engine/README.md

 > This does not include an editor like you would find with Unity or Unreal Engine, this is for programming games from scratch in Visual Studio.
 I created this 'engine' to save myself some time with getting new games up and running.
 I've mostly used it for making RPG, Strategy, and Simulation games.

 > [!NOTE]
-> Also available through nuget.org: https://www.nuget.org/packages/OP_Engine
+> This DLL is also available through nuget.org: https://www.nuget.org/packages/OP_Engine

 ### Dependencies:
 - MonoGame.Framework.DesktopGL v3.8.4.1+